FAQ

 What is Club Pass?+

-The key difference: when you purchase Club Pass, every member of your group receives full Pundit rights — ad-free predictions, richer Scout Reports, amendments, and the 1.2× Parlay boost — for as long as they are in the group.
+The key difference from Big Group and Maxi Group: when you purchase Club Pass, every member of your group receives full Pundit rights — ad-free predictions, richer Scout Reports, amendments, and the Parlay Stack multiplier boost — for as long as they are in the group.
 Members do not gain the ability to create their own groups.

 Can I upgrade mid-tournament?+